Aquinasmoriasi/leaderboard/README.md

 # Leaderboard

-> This project is leader board project that will display scores generated from an external API.
+> This is leader board project that will display scores generated from an external API.
+Users can add and retrieve new scores and display them on the page.

 ## Built With